 CLINICAL PHARMACOLOGY Subsequent neuromuscular transmission is inhibited so long as adequate concentration of succinylcholine remains at the receptor site.
 Onset of flaccid paralysis is rapid (less than 1 minute after IV administration), and with single administration lasts approximately 4 to 6 minutes.

-You may ask, When should you not take succinylcholine?
+When should you not take succinylcholine?

 Succinylcholine should not be used in any patient with a serum potassium more than 5.5 mEq/L. Chronic abdominal infections, subarachnoid hemorrhage, tetanus, disuse atrophy, Guillain-Barre syndrome, and degenerative nervous system disorders may also increase the risk for hyperkalemia.